linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

 Just add a custom line comment character before each line of Markdown.

-In the comments you can draw flowcharts, tasklist, display data visualizations, etc.
+In the comments of code, you can draw flowcharts, tasklist, display data visualizations, etc.

 When previewing or converting a format, you only need to simply preprocess: replace the `\r\n\;` with `\r\n`